Reports and Publications

 Mixed Methods Supplemental Material

-November 2010 | Handbook on approach for the collection, analysis, and integration of both quantitative (e.g., RCT outcome) data and qualitative (e.g., observations, interviews) data to provide a more comprehensive understanding of a research problem than might be obtained through quantitative or qualitative research alone.
+November 2010 | This handbook outlines an approach for the collection, analysis, and integration of both quantitative (e.g., RCT outcome) and qualitative (e.g., observations, interviews) data to provide a more comprehensive understanding of a research problem than might be obtained through quantitative or qualitative research alone.
 A 2018 update with sample NIH-funded mixed methods projects and references is included.

 Behavioral and Social Sciences in STEM (Science, Technology, Engineering and Mathematics) Education: A Workshop Summary